dreadl0ck/zeus/README.md

 The configfile allows customization of the behaviour, when a ZEUS instance is running in interactive mode this file is being watched and parsed when a WRITE event occurs.

+To prevent errors by typos ZEUS will warn you about about unknown config fields.

-The builtin *config* command is recommended for editing the config, it features tab completion for all config fields, actions and values.
+However, the builtin *config* command is recommended for editing the config, it features tab completion for all config fields, actions and values.

     Usage: